raythompsonwebdev/manneringmusicmvc.com/README.md

 2. structure diagram to show the links between each page of the website
-3. description of your external stylesheet listing the attributes and values of headings, paragraphs and links used throughout the site - for example, font family, font size, colour, text atignment, font style, indents, line spacing etc. The site's background image may also be specified using the stylesheet
+3. description of your external stylesheet listing the attributes and values of headings, paragraphs and links used throughout the site - for example, font family, font size, colour, text alignment, font style, indents, line spacing etc. The site's background image may also be specified using the stylesheet
 4. sketch/storyboard of the home or index page to show the position, format and source.of the main elements.
 Link information should also be included